luciotorelli/minding-paws/README.md

 ### Agile Methodology

 This project was idealized following the Agile methodology where the user stories were ordered into sprints based on the importance, timeframe and logic flow.
+The sprints were them used to create the tasks found within Github built-in project management tool.

 | Sprint | Description                                      |
 |--------|--------------------------------------------------|